Dominic Smith Player Props: Nationals vs. Giants

-Dominic Smith -- with a slugging percentage of .500 in his past 10 games, including one home run -- will be in action for the Washington Nationals versus the San Francisco Giants, with Alex Wood on the hill, on July 21 at 7:05 PM ET.
+Dominic Smith and his .389 on-base percentage over his past 10 games (55 points higher than his season-long percentage), will be in action for the Washington Nationals against the San Francisco Giants and Logan Webb on July 22 at 7:05 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Cubs.
+In his last game he had a hitless performance (0-for-1) against the Giants.

 Dominic Smith Game Info & Props vs. the Giants